Cellular, Molecular and Biomedical Sciences Ph.D.

 |NSCI 327||Resp Conduct in Biomed Rsch||1|

-Students must also complete the required courses in their area of concentration before completion of their degree.
-Students must complete a minimum of twenty research credits (CLBI 491) and thirty course credits, and an additional twenty-five course or research credits.
+Students must complete a minimum of 20 research credits (CLBI 491) and 30 course credits, and an additional 25 course or research credits.
 Once students have earned 75 credits, they register for continuous registration GRAD 901, GRAD 902 or GRAD 903, as appropriate.

-Additional program requirements include service as a graduate teaching assistant (GTA) twice during the first two years, weekly attendance at the CMB seminar series, annual presentation of research progress within the CMB seminar program starting in the second year, and annual meetings with the student’s dissertation studies committee beginning in the second year.
+Additional program requirements include service as a graduate teaching assistant (GTA) twice during the 1st two years, weekly attendance at the CMB seminar series, annual presentation of research progress within the CMB seminar program starting in the second year, and annual meetings with the student’s dissertation studies committee beginning in the 2nd year.

 The comprehensive examination is a tool to evaluate the progress of each student and ensure that they are prepared to proceed toward the doctorate degree.
 All parts of the qualifying examination will be evaluated in a manner to avoid bias and maintain uniformity of assessment.
 The examination will determine whether the candidate:

 - Has acquired an adequate academic background through required course work and electives

 - Can analyze and interpret data and scientific ideas

 - Can apply logical thought to synthesize diverse facts and concepts

 - Understands and meets the intellectual demands of the degree program